nipeshkc7/beating-bookies/README.md

 ### TODO:

-1. Apply a front end library for register page
-2. Create database schema
+1. Create database models and services
-3. Add CRUD features for the new database tables
+2. Add CRUD features for the new database tables